Japan cuts capex view, says overall conditions remain severe in November report

 The government said the impact from policy measures at home and improvement in activity overseas supported hopes for a continued rebound in the economy.

-But it also warned “full attention” should be given to further risks from the coronavirus, in particular on domestic consumption, a government official said.
+But it also warned “full attention” should be given to further risks from the pandemic, at home and abroad.

-“Given the rise in new infections, if such increase will lead to consumers excessively curtailing various spending activities, that will become a downside risk for consumption,” the official said.
+Economy Minister Yasutoshi Nishimura warned that any increase in coronavirus infections could weigh on consumer sentiment and overseas economies, posing a downside risk to consumption as well as exports and output.

+Prime Minister Yoshihide Suga instructed his cabinet earlier this month to compile a package of stimulus measures to cushion the blow from the pandemic and push forward structural changes in the economy.

 Among key economic elements, the government said business expenditure has been decreasing, slashing its assessment of the component for the sixth time since last upgrading it in September 2018.